TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 8/Proverbs 8.11.md

 ---

-For wisdom is better than rubies; And all the things that may be desired are not to be compared unto it.
+For wisdom is better than rubies.
+All the things that may be desired can't be compared to it.